api-platform/docs/core/getting-started.md

 If you are familiar with the Symfony ecosystem, you noticed that entity classes are also mapped with Doctrine ORM annotations and validation constraints from [the Symfony Validator Component](http://symfony.com/doc/current/book/validation.html).
 This isn't mandatory.
 You can use [your preferred persistence](data-providers.md) and [validation](validation.md) systems.
-However, API Platform Core has built-in support for those libraries and is able to use them without requiring any specific code or configuration to automatically persist and validate your data.
+However, API Platform has built-in support for those libraries and is able to use them without requiring any specific code or configuration to automatically persist and validate your data.
 They are a good default option and we encourage you to use them unless you know what you are doing.

-Thanks to the mapping done previously, API Platform Core will automatically register the following REST [operations](operations.md) for resources of the product type:
+Thanks to the mapping done previously, API Platform will automatically register the following REST [operations](operations.md) for resources of the product type:

 ### Product